Wyox/laravel-gitlab-reporter/README.md

 In some cases you don't want reports to contain passwords of your clients.
 You can extend or replace values in the configuration file to include more fields that shouldn't show up in a report.
-All these fields will be replaced with [hidden].
-Fields that are filled with null will also be replaced with [hidden]
+All these fields will be replaced with [redacted].
+Fields that are filled with null will also be replaced with [redacted]